SciCatProject/scicat-backend-next/README.md

 6. _Optional_ Mount [proposalTypes.json](#proposal-types-configuration) file to a volume in the container to configure the proposal types.
 7. _Optional_ Mount [datasetTypes.json](#dataset-types-configuration) file to a volume in the container to configure the dataset types.
 8. _Optional_ Change the container env variables.
+9. _Optional_ Create the file test/config/.env.override to override ENV vars that are used when running the tests.
-9. Attach to the container.
+10. Attach to the container.
-10. `npm run start:dev`
+11. `npm run start:dev`
 10. Go to http://localhost:3000/explorer to get an overview of available endpoints and database schemas.

 ## Test the app